Request Demo

 Customer perception is how customers view a company or product based on their experiences and interactions.
 Customer perception can be affected by the customer’s own personal opinions, beliefs, and values.

 Companies strive to create a positive customer perception to build customer loyalty and trust.
-Sometimes it can be a huge challenge for companies.
+Sometimes, it can be a huge challenge for companies.
 As rightly said by Marlanges Simar, Senior Director of Customer Experience at Walgreens, in Clootrack's 102 CX Study,

 “The top-of-mind challenges that brands should be sure to manage include: - inevitable retrofitting understanding of customer perception to what the brand wants to be vs. what the brand actually means to its customers."